Evolving Programmatic Skill Networks: Experiments and Analysis

 We compare PSN against representative LLM-agent baselines and ablations. \textbf{ReAct}~\citep{yao2023react}, a prompting-based agent that interleaves reasoning and action without persistent structured skills. \textbf{Reflexion}~\citep{shinn2023reflexion}, an agent self-reflects over failures but does not maintain a compositional programmatic skill network. \textbf{AutoGPT}~\citep{autogpt}, a planning-centric agent that decomposes tasks into multi-step plans and executes generated code or action sequences autonomously.
-It maintains a short-term memory of past actions and observations, but treats generated plans and code fragments as ephemeral artifacts rather than persistent, reusable skills. \textbf{Voyager}~\citep{wang2024voyager}, an agent that maintains a flat skill library and retrieves skills via similarity, without trace-based symbolic credit assignment and canonical structural refactor as in PSN.
+It maintains a short-term memory of past actions and observations, but treats generated plans and code fragments as ephemeral artifacts rather than persistent, reusable skills. \textbf{Voyager}~\citep{wang2024voyager}, an agent that maintains a flat skill library and retrieves skills via similarity, without trace-based symbolic credit assignment and canonical structural refactor as in PSN. \textbf{ADAM}~\citep{zhang2024adam}, an agent that discovers causal precondition-effect mappings for a fixed set of 47 hand-authored JavaScript skills via LLM-guided inference and intervention-based verification (do-calculus), then uses the learned causal graph to guide LLM planning.
+Unlike PSN, ADAM does not generate or optimize skill code; its learning is restricted to discovering input-output relationships of predefined skills.
+We run ADAM's original code with the same LLMs as PSN for controlled comparison. \textbf{ODYSSEY}~\citep{liu2024odyssey}, an agent that pre-builds 183 hand-authored JavaScript skills and reduces the LLM's role to retrieval-based skill selection rather than code generation; we compare architecturally in Appendix~\ref{app:odyssey_comparison}.
+Other Minecraft LLM agents (e.g., DEPS~\citep{wang2023deps}, JARVIS-1~\citep{wang2024jarvis1}, Optimus-1~\citep{li2024optimus1}, RL-GPT~\citep{liu2024rlgpt}) operate in incompatible paradigms that preclude controlled comparison (please refer to Appendix~\ref{app:taxonomy} for discussion).